node-red/node-red.github.io/docs/getting-started/installation.md

     $ npm install --production

-Alternatively you can download the master zip file from https://github.com/node-red/node-red/archive/master.zip .
-This will unzip into node-red-master/ .
-You can then

-    $ cd node-red-master
-    $ npm install
-    $ node red

 ### Installing additional nodes

 The Node-RED release comes with a core set of useful nodes, but there are a growing